-What is "Last Warning: Upgrade your email to avoid Shutting Down"?
+What kind of email is "Last Warning: Upgrade your email to avoid Shutting Down"?

 "Last Warning: Upgrade your email to avoid Shutting Down" is the subject of a deceptive/scam email.
 The message is supposedly from the recipient's email administration team.
 It claims that the user's mail accounts might need to be upgraded.
 This scam steals the email accounts by tricking recipients into providing their log-in credentials.